Rollovers, Interest Rate Differentials, and Value Dates

 In the spot market, the settlement of a currency trade, in most cases, requires the actual delivery and acceptance of the currency.
 However, most forex traders do not trade currency with the intention of taking or making delivery of the currency—they trade for profits from speculation.
 Hence, most brokers who cater to the speculators automatically roll over the contracts from 1 value date to the next on each good business day until the trader closes the transaction—a process called, naturally enough, a rollover.
 Rollovers, in effect, continually delays the actual settlement of the trade until the trader closes her position.

 On an open position, interest is earned on the long currency and paid on the short currency every time the position is rolled over.
 The interest that is earned or paid is usually the target interest rate set by the central bank of the country that issued the currency.
 When the interest rates of the 2 countries are different, then there is an interest rate differential which will result in a net earning or payment of interest.
+If the interest rate associated with the base currency is higher than the quote currency, then the trader earns the interest differential; otherwise, the trader will have to pay the interest differential.
 This net interest is often called the rollover rate and is calculated and either added or deducted from the trader’s account at the rollover time of each trading day that the position is open.
 Whether it is added or deducted depends on whether the rollover rate is positive or negative—hence, when it is added it is called a positive rollover (aka positive roll) and a negative rollover (aka negative roll) is subtracted.
 This interest is added or deducted every day that the position is rolled over—a one-day rollover.

 However, interest is calculated for every day that the position is held, including weekends and holidays, so the amount of interest credited or debited depends on the number of days between rollovers.
 So a weekend rollover, which is any T+2 trade that takes place after the settlement time on Wednesday (or Thursday for a T+1 currency pair), will involve 3 times as much interest as a one-day rollover because there are 3 days instead of just 1 day between rollovers.
 If the rollover period is extended because of holidays, then the additional holidays are counted as well.
 Hence, any currency pair traded after the settlement time on Wednesday (for a T+2 pair) or Thursday (for a T+1 pair) will have a 3-day rollover, and will pay or cost 3 times as much in interest as a 1-day rollover.